tech-med/medlearnity.com/src/content/blog/usmle-step-1-test-day-tips/index.md

 pubDate: 2021-07-20
 categories:
   - 'usmle-step-1'
-description: 'The  is enough to stress out even the calmest medical students.
-Most individuals have two or three years of schooling behind them before taking the exam, b.'
+description: 'The USMLE Step 1 test is enough to stress out even the calmest medical students.
+Most individuals have two or three years of schooling behind them before taking the exam, but the test is no small venture.'
 ---

 # 6 USMLE Step 1 Test Day Tips

-The [USMLE Step 1 test](https://www.medlearnity.com/usmle-tutoring-step-1/) is enough to stress out even the calmest medical students.
+The USMLE Step 1 test is enough to stress out even the calmest medical students.
 Most individuals have two or three years of schooling behind them before taking the exam, but the test is no small venture.
 The USMLE Step 1 exam evaluates your understanding of medicine, and your results play a pivotal role in determining what types of professions and residency programs you qualify for.

 While you're preparing for the eight-hour exam, it's important to be proactive and review subjects long before test day.
 The following tips will help you the day before you sit for the USMLE Step 1 test.